DANCER & DANCEMAKER

 The fundamentals of my practice are to create a space where people can work together, build confidence and gain a feeling of well being from physical exercise.

 I was an artist in residence with Age UK Central Lancashire working with people living with dementia which resulted in the creation of two dance films.
 I recently worked with Age UK in Darlington to develop a programme of classes for people living with dementia entitled Good Vibrations.
+I am currently teaching class for dancers 65+ as part of Helix Arts Falling on your Feet programme

 I recently taught a series of workshops to students at Haringey Sixth Form Centre that use text messages to explore communication and body language in order to develop empathy, confidence, and professionalism.

 I am a part-time Senior Lecturer in Dance and Performance at Teesside University.
+I have a Post Graduate Certificate in Learning and Teaching in Higher Education.